franceskoback/CUTnRUN/README.md

 ### Steps to Install: ##
 1. Git clone this repository
 2. make results and data directories within this folder
-3. copy your data into this repository or know where it is (cp -r /path/to/data ./data within this repo folder)
+3. copy your data (bedgraphs) into this repository or know where it is (cp -r /path/to/data ./data within this repo folder)
 4. Run 3rd python script
 5. nano that bash script output and put #!/usr/bin/env bash on top of bash script if submitting as job
 6. Rename 03_SEACRcall.sh to three_SEACRcall.sh if submitting as a job-- DONE change this to be three, four, etc instead of starting with numbers